S P E A K E R S

 Aundrea frahm / multi-disciplinary artist

 Aundrea Frahm is a multi-disciplinary artist interested in forming transcendent experiences for her audiences and formulating artwork about time.
 She has exhibited nationally and internationally in over forty exhibitions from Prague to New York to Utah.
 Her most recent solo exhibition, currently on display in the Museum of Art at Brigham Young University, is called We Revolve Ceaseless and will be exhibited until April.
+This was created in conjunction with Shane Wood and Jone's Paint and Glass.
 Versatility is one of Frahm’s strong suits, shown by her work as a visual designer for an immersive dance performance, co-directing a modern dance company in Utah, presenting at the National Art Education Association, and teaching sculpture at the renowned Interlochen Center for the Arts.

 kevin friesen / ambassador and senior facilitator at duarte

 Kevin is a musician, counselor, social entrepreneur, and communications consultant—an eclectic background to be sure.
 All of it contributes to his skill, proficiency, and passion facilitating workshops at Duarte—a presentation design agency that has been cited in assisting TED with improving their quality.

 For over twenty years, Kevin worked in the social sector developing people and programs to serve their communities.
 In 2007, he founded NextStep Bridges, a nonprofit business that facilitated collaborations and partnerships with various players in the social sector.
 In 2011, Kevin joined the faculty at Duarte Academy.
 He has led over four hundred workshops with over one hundred brands and thousands of individuals across the world to transform their communications through persuasive visual stories and presentations.